espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 - "components" are modular pieces of standalone code which are compiled into static libraries (.a files) and linked into an app.
 Some are provided by ESP-IDF itself, others may be sourced from other places.

+- "Target" is the hardware for which an application is built.
+At the moment, ESP-IDF supports only one target, ``esp32``.

 Some things are not part of the project:

 - "ESP-IDF" is not part of the project.
 Instead it is standalone, and linked to the project via the ``IDF_PATH`` environment variable which holds the path of the ``esp-idf`` directory.
 This allows the IDF framework to be decoupled from your project.